ralphje/imagemounter/docs/commandline.rst

    The positional argument(s) should provide the path(s) to the disk images you want to mount.
 Many different formats are supported, including the EnCase evidence format, split dd files, mounted hard drives, etc. In the case of split files, you can refer to the folder containing these files.

-   If you specify more than one file, all files are considered to be part of the same originating system, which is relevant for the ``--reconstruct`` command-line option.
+   If you specify more than one file, all files are considered to be part of the same originating system, which is relevant for the :option:`--reconstruct` command-line option.

 Arguments that immediately exit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Some useful facilities.

 .. cmdoption:: --help
                -h